cockroachdb/docs/v20.1/admin-ui-overview.md

 ---
 title: Admin UI Overview
 summary: Use the Admin UI to monitor and optimize cluster performance.
-toc: false
 redirect_from: explore-the-admin-ui.html
 key: explore-the-admin-ui.html
 ---

-The CockroachDB Admin UI provides details about your cluster and database configuration, and helps you optimize cluster performance by monitoring the following areas:
+The CockroachDB Admin UI provides details about your cluster and database configuration, and helps you optimize cluster performance.

+## Admin UI areas

 Area | Description
 --------|----